he went up on the mountain…

 So if you think this sounds like something you truly want, and you like something hard, and you want to do it with others and grow in Jesus, then welcome to LeaderTrek!

-You can find out the sign up process and the cost on this page.
+You can contact Coach Brent (firstname.lastname@example.org) for details.
 Look forward to seeing you in our next LeaderTrek!

 LeaderTrek has been a very unique and rewarding experience.
 It’s been an absolute blessing to me as I get to develop meaningful and authentic relationship with fellow brothers before, during and after the multi-day hike.
 It has added a new dimension to my life and how I fellowship with the others, starting with the bear hugs on Sundays. 🙂